ab1567/AlynCoin-public/README.md

 | Exchange Listings    | 1,000,000     |
 | Team/Founder         | 2,000,000     |

+These allocations are minted to dedicated addresses at genesis and count toward the 100 million coin cap.

 Block rewards decline as circulating supply approaches the cap.
 A portion of transaction fees is burned while another portion funds ongoing development via the DAO treasury.
 The team allocation is locked for one year and vests